ItoMasaki/ROS2Docker/README.md

 ## Step 5: Learn the Advanced Functions
 The development environment inside the Docker container offers several useful functions that you should be aware of.
-These advanced functions will help you increase both the convenience and the quality of your work for the UR5e project.
+These advanced functions will help you increase both the convenience and the quality of your work for this project.

 ### Custom Bash Functions
-The development environment contains the several useful Bash functions, all starting with the prefix ur5e-, to make your work more convenient.
+The development environment contains the several useful Bash functions, all starting with the prefix ros2-, to make your work more convenient.
 Including, but not limited to:

 - ros2-download-model-data: Download from the cloud all the large binary files required at runtime (models, datasets, dictionaries, weights, etc.).